 Yes.
 Our cast iron cookware can be used on any cooking surface: gas, electric coil, glass/ceramic, induction, grill, etc. We take great care to smooth the bottom surface of our cookware to avoid damage to glass/ceramic stove tops, but as with all cookware, please be gentle when moving the skillet.
 Avoid sliding the skillet if possible; it’s safer to lift and set.

 Don’t panic!
 Rust won’t damage your skillet unless it is left rusty for an extended period of time.
-Rust just means that part of your skillet wasn’t thoroughly coated with seasoning or you left it wet for too long and the iron is reacted with the air or water.
+Rust just means that part of your skillet wasn’t thoroughly coated with seasoning or you left it wet for too long.
 After all, rust is just iron oxide and is completely harmless.

-All you need to do is scrub the rust off with some hot water and an abrasive scouring pad or steel wool.
+All you need to do is scrub the rust off with some hot water and an abrasive scouring pad.
 Dry thoroughly and re-season immediately.
 No harm done.

-Always be sure to dry your skillet immediately and completely after it has been exposed to water or rust will occur.
+Always be sure to dry your skillet immediately and completely after it has been exposed to water to avoid rust.

 No. It would probably survive but we don’t recommend it.
 Our warranty does not cover damage due to dishwasher use.